CiiDub/cursor_tricks/Readme.md

 Also I wanted it to fit with BBedits __New Line After Paragraph__.
 It uses the key-command _command return_ and will make a new line without disturbing the current line / paragraph.
 Kind of jumping you down there.

-I set __Clever Indent__ to _command option return_.
+I set __Clever Indent__ to _command ⌥ return_.
 It’s function is to encapsulate.
 So “__{}__” from a Javascript function, ” __do end__” from a Ruby block, or  a new line with and indent with Python or Haml.
 It might make sense for it to indent and name a new section of an outline but not to increment a flat list.

 The script doesn’t just insert text but inserts a BBedit clipping.
 It’s useful because I can take advantage of clippings features.
 Such as the #INDENT# placeholder, so I don’t have to be concerned with capturing the current lines leading whitespace.